The antagonist perceives, “Morality is subjective.”

-- If there is no Creator, then there are no inalienable rights.
-There are inalienable rights.
+- If there is no Creator, then there are no unalienable rights.
+There are unalienable rights.
 Therefore, there is a Creator.

 - Virtue requires a personality to possess them.
 Moral virtues are objective, constant, and eternal.
 Therefore, an eternal person must consist of virtue.

 - Secularists accept subjective morality that allows the morally corrupt to invent their own morality or follow society.

 The antagonist asserts, “The God of the Bible condones slavery.”

 - Moses’s Law condemned enslaving the innocent, & God commanded the execution of those who enslaved others (Ex 21:16; De 24:7).